Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 My approach to therapy is rooted in 'humanistic counselling'.
 You, as an individual with your unique personal story, will be at the core of each session.
 This supportive and therapeutic method emphasizes your personal growth and development while enhancing your understanding of yourself.
 My practice is deeply influenced by Carl Rogers' person-centred theory, and I incorporate concepts from various humanistic modalities, including transactional analysis, gestalt, and solution-focused therapy, tailored to your specific needs.

-I also embrace creativity in my approach, thinking outside the box, and utilizing metaphors, objects, toys, and drawing or diagrams to aid our discussions.
+I also embrace creativity in my approach, thinking outside the box and utilizing metaphors, objects, toys, and drawing or diagrams to aid our discussions

 You are encouraged to speak freely about whatever you wish to discuss.
 I will be right there with you, listening to everything you share and providing a safe space for you to process your emotions.